 If spandex and space tickle your fancy, but you don't mind some occasional sun on your face, a vacation like a cosplay cruise might be the perfect getaway.
 Imagine all the nerdy perks of role-playing and meet-n-greets aboard a ship that sails to new destinations while you geek out with your pals.

 In fact, it pays to be on a cruise full of fellow nerds.
 Instead of fighting for facetime with thousands of other fans at a convention center, your access to celebrities and special guests is contained to the confines of your ship and chance encounters are way more likely that way.

 There are a number of theme cruises that cater to die-hard comic book fans, or Trekkies, with more on the docket every year.
-So pack your wigs, your hero's uniform, your zombie makeup and those autographing Sharpies, and get ready to beam… er, board… your ship for the geek cruise of a lifetime.
+So pack your wigs, your hero's uniform, your alien makeup and those autographing Sharpies, and get ready to beam… er, board… your ship for the geek cruise of a lifetime.